ngjiawaie/Otto-Group-Product-Classification-Challenge/README.md

 Our code is divided into 3 R files
 * ANN.R - Artificial neural network (Library used : nnet)
 * naiveBayes.R - Naive Bayes model (Library used : klaR)
-* tree.R - Decision tree (Library ysed: randomForest, tree, ISLR)
+* tree.R - Decision tree (Library used: randomForest, tree, ISLR)

 The confusion matrix is plotted in each of the files, for comparison between these algorithms, we will take a look at the area under the curve.